 - Set up automatic email newsletters to new and existing students

-- Automatically register new students and set up recurring or one-time payments
+- Allow customers to set up recurring or one-time payments

 - Manage all of your data from a cloud-based system